 This course equips students with the knowledge and skills to lead comprehensive curricular program improvement.
 Students will develop strategies and techniques that use data to identify and assess areas for instructional improvement, design and implement plans to improve instruction for all students and develop systems for ongoing program improvement.
-Prerequisite: Declared Educational Leadership for Public Institutions Specialization.
+Prerequisite: Declared Educational Leadership for Public Institutions Specialization or Educational Leadership Specialization.

-Spiritual Integration for Analysis of Teaching Behavior (3) EDL 535L
+EDL 535L Spiritual Integration for Analysis of Teaching Behavior (1)